Xelfie/covid-status/README.md

 Overall, I have just tried to go one step at a time.
 Starting with the base configuration: get ESLint and Prettier to work together, figuring out a way to support light/dark theme, setting some base colours to be used throughout the project, etc. I tried to add any relevant information to the README whenever there was a change in configuration.
 I then started adding UI views, possibly reusable components.
 I then just kept adding views, logic, and responsiveness, along with some refactoring along the way.

+I have also added a loading indicator that won't really be seen unless if you throttle your Internet, since the request for statistics is very lightweight 🪶

 #### Styling

 I had very basic knowledge of Tailwind before working on this project, but I decided to use it nonetheless since it was a goal of mine to try it out, especially since it seems to be the most recommended CSS framework for Next.
 I have no regrets.
 Once I got more used to it, it made my development process really smooth.